 - We keep a record of emergency contact information for youth members and a record of any medical information we may need to be aware of to keep members safe.
 (All the information about members that we hold is in compliance with current GDPR legislation, our full policy on data protection can be found here.)

 - We have several first aiders available at each rehearsal and at concerts as well as a fully stocked first aid kit and accident book.

-- We are fully compliant with Child Performance Licensing, all our upcoming performances are covered by Individual performance licences or a Body of Persons Approval (BOPA) licence from either Rochdale Council or Brass Bands England.
+- We are fully compliant with Child Performance Licensing, all our upcoming performances are covered by Individual performance licenses or a Body of Persons Approval (BOPA) license from either Rochdale Council or Brass Bands England.

 I would like more information about what to expect when my child joins the band

-- We have a welcome pack for new youth members and potential new members which explains in further detail how our organisation operates.
+- We have a welcome pack for new members and potential new members which explains in further detail how our organization operates.

-- We have a facebook page where you can see many of the exciting projects we are currently involved in- you can direct message us for more information via our page too or you can email firstname.lastname@example.org.
-To speak to someone about your child joining the youth band, please email, call or text message our youth band manager Louise Crane email@example.com 07944396136 (if calling please call outside of school hours) who will be delighted to answer any questions you may have and provide any information that you require.
+- We have a facebook page where you can see many of the exciting projects we are currently involved in.
+You can direct message us for more information via our page too, or you can email email@example.com.
+To speak to someone about your child joining the youth band, please email, call, or text message our youth band manager, Louise, at Youthband@middletonband.com 07944396136 (please call outside of school hours) who will be delighted to answer any questions you may have and provide any information that you require.

 I have questions or would like to raise a concern

-- If your concern is of a safuguarding nature, please consult our full safeguarding policy or one page safeguarding flow chart to determine the best course of action to take.
+- If your concern is of a safeguarding nature, please consult our full safeguarding policy or one page safeguarding flow chart to determine the best course of action to take.

-- Our full charitable organisation is managed by a committee, to speak to a member of the management committee, in the first instance please contact the band secretary Aaron Hayes who will be able to assist you: email@example.com or 0161 375 1816
+- Our full charitable organization is managed by a committee, to speak to a member of the management committee, in the first instance please contact the band secretary Aaron who will be able to assist you: email@example.com or 0161 375 1816